 - Due to the epidemic situation, do not forget to pack a travel-size hand sanitizer, and of course, good quality Face Masks with a filter.
 Buy more before your trip.
 Not everywhere, it is easy to buy masks with filters.
 We have to get used to the fact that they become something normal.
 And we should take care of our and others’ safety.

-- Finally, pack America the Beautiful Pass.
-Priced at $ 80, you have one year’s access to all US National Parks, most state parks.
+- Finally, buy & pack America the Beautiful Pass.
+Priced at $79.99, you have one year’s access to all US National Parks, most state parks.
 It is your ticket to more than 2,000 federal recreation sites across the country.
 So, don’t forget to pack it.
-A weekly admission fee to one national park is $ 35.
+A weekly and daily admission fee to one national park is $ 35.
 So it is much more profitable to buy an annual card for all parks.
-Pass is good for 1 full year for a vehicle.
+Pass is valid for 1 year from the month of purchase.
 So, it”s beneficial if you plan to go to more than 3 national parks during a year.
+Buy it online before your Utah Mighty 5 trip to avoid queuing at the entrance to the park.

 Where to stay during the Utah National Parks Road Trip?